aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 To create the CI/CD pipeline, we will split our code for this set of examples from the serverless-samples repository into a separate directory and use it as a codebase for our pipeline.

-First, navigate to the root directory of the repository (serverless-samples ).
-To verify run command basename "pwd" - it should return serverless-samples as an output.
+First, navigate to the root directory of the repository (serverless-samples).
+To verify run command basename `pwd` - it should return serverless-samples as an output.

 ```bash
 cd ../..